srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

 6. If you have time, continue to experiment with Azure CLI.

    Congratulations!
 You have configured Cloud Shell, created a virtual machine using Azure CLI, practiced with Azure CLI commands, and viewed Advisor recommendations.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-> - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+   > - Hit the Validate button for the corresponding task.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    Select the **Resources** tab, then in actions select deallocate to deallocate the VM, it will be Cost effective

+### Review
+In this lab, you have completed:
+- Configure the Cloud Shell
+- Use CLI to create a virtual machine
+- Execute commmands in the Cloud Shell
+- Review Azure Advisor Recommendations

 ## You have successfully completed this lab.